Health Systems Leadership

 Practicum sites and highly qualified preceptors are arranged for students by dedicated faculty.
 Students experience practicum hours in a variety of settings, including:

 - Implement evidence-based practices to optimize healthcare outcomes and reduce disparities

 - Practice strategic management skills to improve the effectiveness of nursing interventions and health systems outcomes

 - Develop transdisciplinary ventures to create innovative healthcare delivery models

 - Demonstrate fiscal leadership in planning and in management for nursing practice

 - Integrate technology with nursing practice skills to improve quality and accessibility of care

-HSLI DNP graduates meet requirements to sit for a variety of national certifications offered by the American Nurses Credentialing Center and the American Organization of Nurse Executives.
+HSL DNP graduates meet requirements to sit for a variety of national certifications offered by the American Nurses Credentialing Center and the American Organization for Nursing Leadership.
 Recent graduates are leading and influencing health care systems, institutions of higher education, advocacy organizations, nursing and health care associations, accrediting bodies.
 The degree prepares students for roles in quality improvement, nursing and health care management, informatics, nurse leader and nurse executive positions.